 - For training officers, Campus Safety Cultural Competency orientation presented by Margolis Healy at the Lehigh Valley Association of Independent Colleges.

-- Other Pitt Police training includes cardiopulmonary resuscitation (CPR), First Aid, Narcan for opioid overdoses, Active Killer response, Lethality Assessment Training for victims of domestic violence, sexual assault response for initial responders, Clery Act, terrorism and improvised explosive device (IED) recognition.
+- Other Pitt Police training includes cardiopulmonary resuscitation (CPR), First Aid, Narcan for opioid overdoses, Active Killer response, Lethality Assessment Training for victims of domestic violence, sexual assault response for initial responders, Clery Act, terrorism and improvised explosive device (IED) recognition; and

 University Police Authority

-Working Relationship with the Pittsburgh Bureau of Police
+Working Relationship with Local and State Police Agencies

-Pitt Police work closely with the Pittsburgh Bureau of Police officers and have direct radio communication with city police, fire, and emergency medical personnel.
-Memoranda of understanding with Pittsburgh Police, other nearby educational institutions, and federal agencies enhance the safety of the campus community and further the investigation of alleged criminal offenses.
+Pitt Police work closely with the City of Pittsburgh Police officers and have direct radio communication with city police, fire, and emergency medical personnel.
+A memorandum of understanding with the City of Pittsburgh Police enhances the safety of the campus community and furthers the investigation of alleged criminal offenses.
+While the Pitt Police have an excellent working relationship with other nearby educational institutions and the Pennsylvania State Police, there are no written memoranda of understanding with these agencies at this time.

 Crimes Involving Off-campus Student Organizations